vsrinivas/fuchsia/docs/handles.md

 + `mx_handle_close`

-There is only one syscall that takes a handle bound to calling process and bounds it into kernel (puts the handle in-transit):
+There is only one syscall that takes a handle bound to calling process and binds it into kernel (puts the handle in-transit):
 + `mx_message_write`

 There is only one syscall that takes an in-transit handle and